jackhansen10/Terrafom-OPA/README.md

 - Backup retention: Backup retention is limited to 1-35 days; adjust `backup_retention_days` accordingly.
 - Deletion protection: Disable deletion protection before destroying the table, or use `terraform destroy -target` with caution.
 - TTL configuration: When enabling TTL, ensure the specified attribute exists and contains numeric timestamps.

+### RDS Issues
+- Instance identifier must be unique: adjust `identifier` if conflicts occur.
+- Subnet group: Ensure subnet IDs are in different AZs for high availability.
+- Security groups: Verify security group rules allow appropriate database access.
+- Backup retention: Backup retention is limited to 0-35 days; adjust `backup_retention_period` accordingly.
+- Deletion protection: Disable deletion protection before destroying the instance, or use `terraform destroy -target` with caution.
+- Password management: When using Secrets Manager, retrieve passwords from AWS Secrets Manager console or CLI.
+- Performance Insights: Requires additional cost; disable if not needed for compliance.